pbierkortte/AI-Prompt-Toolkit/tools/job_interview_chances.md

 ### Assess you chances

 ```
-This process analyzes a job description, your resume, and company information to assess your likelihood of securing an interview, scoring on a 1-100% scale.
+This process analyzes a job description, your resume, and company information to assess your likelihood of securing an interview, scoring on a 1 to 100% scale.
 Lastly, list any major red-flags for the job description or company, if any.
 ```

 - Resume